Photo: Tony Carrick for Bob Vila

 Size and Weight

-For camping out of a car or an RV, you’ll still typically want a portable model, but the weight and size won’t matter as much.
+You’ll still typically want a portable model for camping out of a car or an RV, but the weight and size won’t matter as much.
 A tabletop lantern that doesn’t collapse will likely be suitable because you won’t need to carry it far—from van to campfire and back, for example.

 When reading or playing cards inside a tent, 800 lumens would blind you, whereas a lantern with between 40 and 100 lumens would be more suitable for a contained space.
 For extra versatility, consider a lantern with dimmable features so you can adjust the brightness to fit a variety of situations.

 An LED lantern with 100 lumens will light most campground spaces, while between 250 and 550 lumens is an appropriate range for a power outage.
 While 250 lumens is more than enough to illuminate a room, a lantern with higher lumen output will likely be more useful if you need to move outside for any reason.

 Sitting around a campfire in the deep woods, cooking at dusk, reading at night in a tent—all of these activities require different brightness levels.
 As mentioned above, a lantern that emits nothing less than 800 lumens might be too much for some situations.

 For this reason, an LED lantern with different lighting modes or dimmable features is extremely handy.
 Some LED lanterns provide two, four, and even six lighting modes, including white, warm, combination white-and-warm, super-bright, and flashing modes.
 LED lanterns with a dimmer switch to adjust the lumens from zero to full brightness offer the most flexibility to suit just about any setting.

 - Disposable batteries make an excellent choice when going off the grid and finding a main supply to plug in an AC adapter is unlikely.
 On average, disposable batteries provide about 10 hours of light.
 Make sure to keep extra batteries on hand in case of unforeseen circumstances.